-Only the most optimistic classic car lover on the hunt for a vehicle to restore would realistically expect to find one with its paintwork in perfect condition.
+Only the most fervent optimist on the hunt for a restoration project would realistically expect to find the vehicle with its paintwork in perfect condition.

 This situation can only happen if the car has been stored indoors in a totally dry setting, or, at least, under covers, with its paintwork having been protected from six or seven decades of UK or European weather conditions.

-As any experienced restorer will tell you, cars in such a condition will always come with a price tag to match.
+And as any experienced restorer will tell you, cars in such a condition will come with a price tag to match.

-The truth is that most people taking on a restoration look upon painting a car as the greatest opportunity to stamp their personal signature as a tribute to the car they have lovingly restored.
+The truth is that most people taking on a restoration see painting a car as the dandiest opportunity to stamp their personal signature as a tribute to the car they have lovingly restored.

 In the world of classic car restoration, especially in the United States, a trend has risen and grown to leave the car with its original paintwork intact.